zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 ## Project Overview

 This project analyzes employee income data by comparing base pay with current pay to identify compensation anomalies and inconsistencies.
-The model helps detect unexpected pay variations, improves payroll transparency, and supports financial oversight through structured variance analysis.
+The model helps detect unexpected pay variations, improves payroll transparency, and supports financial oversight through structured variance analysis

 ## Business Problem

 Organizations managing large payroll datasets may experience inconsistencies in employee compensation due to system errors, delayed updates, or incorrect adjustments.
 Without a structured monitoring framework, these anomalies may remain undetected.
-This project aims to develop a simple analytical framework to detect unusual differences between employees’ base pay and current/ actual pay.
+This project aims to develop a simple analytical framework to detect unusual differences between employees’ base pay and current/ actual pay

 ## Data Description